AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/calendar-date-ranges/calendar.md

 ## About relative panel date ranges {#relative-panel-dates}

 If you're working in Workspace, you can make the date range components relative to the panel calendar.
-Three common use cases where you'll see relative panel dates take effect are combo charts, key metrics summary, and Freeform table date ranges.
+Three common use cases where you'll see relative panel dates take effect are Combo charts, Key metrics summary, and Freeform table date ranges.

 To use relative panel date ranges